Proposed annexation of Santo Domingo: Treaty submitted and failure

 On January 10, 1870, Grant formally submitted Fish's Dominican Republic annexation treaty to the U.S. Senate.
 The treaty was stalled in the Senate until Sumner's Foreign Relations Committee started hearings in mid February, 1870.
 Fish noted that the Senate was reluctant to pass any measures initiated by the executive branch.
 There was widespread opposition in the Senate to absorbing a nation with so many black and mixed-race inhabitants.

 Sumner allowed the treaty to be debated openly on the Committee without giving his own opinion.
 However, on March 15, Sumner's Foreign Relations Committee in a closed session voted to oppose the treaty 5 to 2.
 On March 24, in another closed session, Sumner came out strongly against the treaty.
 Sumner opposed the treaty believing annexation would be expensive, launch an American empire in the Caribbean, and would diminish independent Hispanic and African creole republics in the Western Hemisphere.
 Grant met with many senators on Capitol Hill hoping to rally support for the Treaty, to no avail.
 Grant refused the suggestion that the treaty drop the Dominican statehood clause.

-Finally on the evening of June 30, 1870, the Senate defeated the Dominican Republic annexation treaty by a vote of 28 to 28.
+Eventually on the evening of June 30, 1870, the Senate defeated the Dominican Republic annexation treaty by a vote of 28 to 28.
 Eighteen Republican senators joined Sumner to defeat the Dominican annexation treaty.

 Aftermath and repercussions

-Grant was livid at the treaty's failure to pass the Senate and blamed Sumner's opposition for the defeat; Grant had believed Sumner had originally agreed to support the treaty at their January 2, 1870, meeting.
-Grant then retaliated by firing U.S. Ambassador to Britain, John Lothrop Motley, Sumner's close friend.
-Then in March 1871, Grant having influence in the Senate got his allied senators to remove Sumner as chairman of the Senate Foreign Relations Committee.
-Grant was able to get Congress to allow an investigation Commission to be sent and make an objective assessment as to whether annexation would be beneficial to both the United States and the Dominican Republic.
-The Commission, sent in 1871, included civil rights activist Frederick Douglass and reported favorably on the annexation of the Dominican Republic to the United States.
-The Commission, however, failed to generate enough enthusiasm in the Senate to overcome opposition to Dominican Republic annexation.
+Grant was livid at the treaty’s failure to pass the Senate and blamed Sumner’s opposition for the defeat; he had believed that Sumner originally supported the treaty after their meeting in 1870, despite the misunderstanding that seemed to have occurred.
+Shortly after the treaty’s defeat, Grant fired the U.S. Ambassador to Britain, John Lothrop Motley, which was interpreted as an insult to Sumner since they were close friends.
+There were also wider changes in personnel, with the resignation of Attorney General Hoar after Grant asked for full support of the treaty also being linked to the failed annexation.

+Despite the initial failure of the treaty, Grant was able to get Congress to send an investigation commission to Santo Domingo in order to make an assessment of whether annexation would beneficial to both the U.S. and Santo Domingo.
+The commission, sent in 1871, included civil rights activist Frederick Douglass and reported favorably on the annexation of the Dominican Republic to the United States, claiming there was widespread local support for annexation.
+However they failed to generate enough enthusiasm in the Senate to overcome the overall opposition to the annexation.
 As the aforementioned local plebiscite on annexation only involved 30% of the Dominican electorate, the whole affair may have failed to adequately account for the wishes of the population regarding annexation versus continued independence.